 Wellness Improves Learning for Youth (WILY) - Chronic Illness Management

-Wellness Improves Learning for Youth (WILY) is a project supported in part by a five-year Centers for Disease Control and Prevention (CDC) grant to the Wisconsin Department of Health Services (DHS).
+Wellness Improves Learning for Youth (WILY) was a project supported in part by a five-year Centers for Disease Control and Prevention (CDC) grant to the Wisconsin Department of Health Services (DHS).
 Overall, the funds support state health department efforts to promote health and prevent and control chronic diseases and their risk factors.
-The focus of the work that will be carried out by DPI includes:
+The grant/project ended June 2018.
+The focus of the work that was carried out by DPI included:

 - creating supportive nutrition environments in schools